 A striking logo encourages people to tune in and start engaging with a product or service, while a memorable logo removes you from the background noise into a topic a customer is now interested in exploring.

 When making a logo there are several design elements to keep in mind:

-Functionality: Your logo should be functional, no matter how it’s used.
-Meaning it should work on billboards or business cards, in both colour or black and white.
+Your logo should be functional, no matter how it’s used.
+It should work on billboards or business cards, in both colour or black and white.
 A good logo can be scaled for a variety of formats

 What is a Slogan?

 In addition to a logo, a great slogan can also help define your company’s brand.
 In the simplest terms a slogan is a catchy or memorable phrase associated with your business.
 To write a good slogan keep these tips in mind

 It Should Work With Your Logo.
 A slogan should be created after the logo and be partly based on it.
 The two should work together and have a common theme or element

 A slogan should be quick, easy to read, and easy to understand.
 It shouldn’t be more than a sentence long.

 If you can make your slogan witty without it coming across as cheesy or lame, do that.
 People remember jokes and witty phrases.
 So if humour plays well with your company image and branding, don’t be afraid to use it.